pknell/cloud-formation-daily-test/blog.md

 ## Conclusion
-Although there are a number of components involved (i.e., IAM, CloudWatch, Lambda, CloudFormation), the solution for automating the testing of a CloudFormation Stack is fairly straight-forward.
-With the help of an additional Terraform (or CloudFormation) template, it becomes so easy to set-up that there's little reason not to.
+Although there are a number of components involved (i.e., IAM, CloudWatch, Lambda, CloudFormation), the solution for automating the testing of a CloudFormation Stack is fairly simple.
+And, with the help of the presented Terraform template, it becomes so easy to set-up that there's little reason not to.
 In the spirit of continuous testing and cost savings, enjoy!